Want to travel abroad and teach English?

 If you have answered yes to any of these questions, this program is for you!
-Champlain College’s TESL Certification program is built on TESL Canada standards and ensures that our graduates will be able to excel as ESL teachers on a global stage.
+Champlain College’s TESL Certification program is recognized by TESL Canada and ensures that our graduates will be able to excel as ESL teachers on a global stage.

 Schedule: Mondays & Wednesdays from 6:00 p.m. to 9:00 p.m.
 (6 hours/week) – 100 hours total

 Practicum: 6 sessions of 3 hours each – TBD – 20 hours total